Indian Restaurant - Masala Dosa With Coconut Chutney (1 dosa)

 Stay Hydrated

-Drink plenty of water before and during your meal to help with digestion and to feel fuller, which may prevent overeating.
+Drink plenty of water before and during your meal to help with digestion and reduce blood sugar spikes.

-Take a short walk or engage in light physical activity after your meal to help your muscles use up some of the glucose in your blood.
+Engage in light physical activity, such as walking, after your meal to help your muscles use up excess glucose.

 Discover